CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 4. Exercise 4 – Release to Test

    - Task 1: Create workflow

-### Lab Scenario

-Working as part of the PrioritZ fusion team you will be configuring GitHub Actions using the Power Platform Build Tools to automate the team’s deployments.

 ## Exercise 1 – Configure a Service Principal